 Everything in Echo’s life changed in a blinding flash when she learned the startling truth: she is the firebird, the creature of light that is said to bring peace.
 The firebird has come into the world, but it has not come alone.
 Every action has an equal and opposite reaction, and Echo can feel a great and terrible darkness rising in the distance.
-Cosmic forces threaten to tear the world … Continue reading →
+Cosmic forces threaten to tear the … Continue reading →

 So these are not guaranteed to be clean teen reads.
 This list is made up of the stories and characters which most captured me, deprived me of sleep or free thought until I’d finished the very last page or beyond.
 Read my reviews (click the book title) for more information on content of each novel.
 Enjoy!

 1. Challenger Deep by Neal Shusterman – I loved that Shusterman took us on this journey through mental illness and it felt so authentic.
 At the same time the metaphorical structure made it easy to follow the story and added to its complexity.

 For most of her childhood, Echo, a homeless human girl, has lived with the Avicen, a human-like people with feathers instead of hair.
 When she learns of an ancient prophecy that could stop the war between her adopted people and the dragon-like Drakharin, she sees an opportunity not only to help those she loves but to cement her place among them as a hero.

 Caius, the Drakharin Dragon Prince, also knows of the prophecy and seeks its fruition.
 When his search entangles him with the strange human girl, there’s really only one choice: work together to solve the puzzle and find the … Continue reading →